beautifuldjango/beautifuldjango.github.io/_posts/2016-10-15-production.md

 ## Licensing

-We are considering a [CC-SA license](http://beautifuldjango.com/LICENSE.txt) for this book.
+We are considering a [CC-BY-SA license](http://beautifuldjango.com/LICENSE.txt) for this book.
 Licensing is one key point and should be examined closely.
 Please comment below or open an [issue on GitHub](https://github.com/beautifuldjango/beautifuldjango.github.io/issues 'issue tracker') to discuss this.

 ## Publishing